xplosionmind/old.tommi.space/_notes/public/Server.md

 - [PolitePol](https://github.com/taroved/pol), transform any webpage in a RSS feed - ✅ 2020.01.01
 	- it doesn't work on Twitter or Instagram
 	- I can't set up a reverse DNS, therefore the current address for the service is <http://167.86.82.148:8088>.
 Feel free to use it!
+	- **It's stupid**: [RSS bridge](https://github.com/RSS-Bridge/rss-bridge "RSS Bridge on GitHub") is much more stable, cool, and effective.

 <br>
 <br>